Isometry groups and mapping class groups of spherical 3-orbifolds: Generalized Smale conjecture

 If $M$ is hyperbolic, then by \cite[Theorem 1]{cuccagna-zimmermann} the homomorphism $\iota$ is also injective and we are done.
 We can suppose that $M$ is Seifert fibered and by Lemma~\ref{Seifert-complement} the group $G$ is in one of the Families from 1 to 9 (including $1'$) or in Family $34$.

-An orientation-reversing isomorphism cannot be homotopic to the identity, hence to prove that $\iota$ is injective we can reduce to the orientation preserving case.
+An orientation-reversing isometry cannot be homotopic to the identity, hence to prove that $\iota$ is injective we can reduce to the orientation-preserving case.
 We denote by $\Diff^+\!(\OO)$ the group of orientation-preserving diffeomorphism of $\OO$.

 From now on we will identify the orbifold fundamental group $\pi_1(\OO)$ with $G$.
 We denote by $\Out(G)$ the outer automorphism group, namely the quotient of the group of automorphisms of $G$ by the normal subgroup of inner automorphisms.
 By using the properties of the universal covering orbifolds (see for example \cite[Sections 4.6 and 4.7]{choi}), we will define a homomorphism $\beta:\Diff^+\!(\OO) \rightarrow \Out(G)$.
 If $f\in \Diff^+\!(\OO)$, then $f$ can be lifted to a diffeomorphism $\tilde f$ of $S^3$ that normalizes $G$ and by conjugation induces an automorphism of $G$.
 Different choices of the lifting can give different automorphisms, but they coincide up to the composition with an inner automorphism.
 Thus we can define $\beta(f)$ as the outer automorphism induced by a lift of $f$.
-Since an element of $\Diff^+\!(\OO)$ isotopic to the identity lifts to a diffeomorphism of $S^3$ isotopic to the identity, an element of $\Diff^+_0\!(\OO) $ induces a trivial automorphism on $G.$ Thus $\Diff^+_0\!(\OO) $ is contained in the kernel of $\beta$ and we obtain an induced homomorphism $\pi_0\Diff(\OO) \rightarrow \Out(G)$ that we denote by $\alpha.$
+Since an element of $\Diff^+\!(\OO)$ isotopic to the identity lifts to a diffeomorphism of $S^3$ which is $G$-equivariantly isotopic to the identity, an element of $\Diff^+_0\!(\OO) $ induces a trivial automorphism on $G.$ Thus $\Diff^+_0\!(\OO) $ is contained in the kernel of $\beta$ and we obtain an induced homomorphism $\pi_0\Diff(\OO) \rightarrow \Out(G)$ that we denote by $\alpha.$

 Therefore we have the following composition of group homomorphisms